hughiemak/predator-prey/README.md

-# DQNs for Predator Prey
+# Deep Q-Learning for Predator Prey
 Implementation of the predator prey multi-agent environment and independent DQNs.

 <a href="#"><img src="./images/5x5-visualization.gif" width="240"/></a>